Krystian19/cactus-app/README.md

 + - [ ] Make Release titles optional, if the Relaese title of a Season is not specified mark it as "title (Season 1)", if it's not a Season then just display the Anime name.
 + - [ ] Setup client support for movies, ovas and specials
     + - [ ] Setup client's Anime Details view to support Movies
-+ - [ ] Setup Multi-language support for categories
 + - [ ] Setup Multi-language support for Episodes, Movies, and OVAs (Including Markup)
 + - [ ] Setup schedule view support for episodes that are out but not translated
 + - [ ] Setup schedule view support for delayed episodes